Table of Contents

 Click above to view or download this fact sheet as a PDF slide presentation

-After infecting a CD4 cell (disease-fighting white blood cell), HIV makes many new copies of itself; these copies then infect other CD4 cells.
+After entering a CD4 cell (disease-fighting white blood cell), HIV makes many new copies of itself; these copies then infect other CD4 cells.
 This process happens very quickly – HIV can make billions of new viruses every day.
 When making new viruses, HIV must copy its genetic information.
 Copying happens so fast that mistakes are made.
 These mistakes are called mutations.
 They occur randomly.

 Some mutations are harmless.
-They produce weak viruses that cannot infect other CD4 cells.
+They produce weak viruses that cannot enter other CD4 cells.
 Other mutations can cause big problems – they allow the virus to reproduce even when it is exposed to certain HIV drugs.
 If a drug does not work against a mutated virus, that virus will reproduce rapidly.
 This causes the amount of HIV in your blood (your viral load) to go up, and it may be necessary to change drugs to get HIV back under control.

 The main reason to use a combination of HIV drugs instead of just one is to block reproduction at several points in HIV's lifecycle.
 A combination of drugs aimed at several different targets is much better at preventing HIV reproduction than one drug alone.
 With less reproduction, viral load is lower, and mutations and resistance are less likely to occur.